JSFoundation/js.foundation/_trademark/000-main.md

 	* [RequireJS Logo](http://brand.jquery.org/resources/requirejs.png) ™
 	* [Globalize Logo](http://brand.jquery.org/resources/globalize-mark-light.gif) ™

-These marks, whether formally registered with the United States Patent and Trademark Office or not, are all the exclusive property of the jQuery Foundation, and their use is subject to this policy and the [Brand Guide](http://brand.jquery.org).
+These marks, whether formally registered with the United States Patent and Trademark Office or not, are all the exclusive property of the JS Foundation, and their use is subject to this policy and the [Brand Guide](http://brand.jquery.org).
 Any exceptions to this policy or the Brand Guide must be approved in writing by the Foundation.

 {: .left}
 ## General Guidelines